apache/buildstream-site/content/pages/about.md

 <!-- Releases: description.
 Who is for.
 State clearly which one is the latest release. -->

-BuildStream releases are "ready to use" versions of the toolset that will receive maintenance patches and security fixes for some time.
-This deliverable is recommended for those who need a version of BuildStream for production environments.
+BuildStream releases are "ready to use" versions, that will receive maintenance patches and security fixes for some time.
+Releases are recommended for those who need a version of BuildStream for production environments.

 Currently, the latest BuildStream release is <object style="vertical-align: middle" data="https://buildstream.gitlab.io/buildstream/_static/release.svg" type="image/svg+xml"></object>.